 The course establishes the principles and procedures of economic evaluation.
-It proceeds from the economic foundations of efficiency and effectiveness and develops an understanding of the different approaches to evaluation.
-The course makes a detailed study of the theory and practice of cost benefit analysis - the most developed method for public investment appraisal in the public sector emphasising both the conceptual and technical issues which arise.
+It proceeds from the economic foundations of efficiency and effectiveness and makes a detailed study of the theory and practice of cost benefit analysis - the most developed method for public investment appraisal in the public sector, emphasising both the conceptual and technical issues which arise.
 The course integrates the relevant evaluation documents from Ireland including "Guidelines for the Appraisal and Management of Capital Expenditure Proposals in the Public Sector" and "Proposed Working Rules on Cost Benefit Analysis".
 The procedures of Cost Benefit Analysis are examined in a number of key areas.
-The lessons of economic evaluation and cost benefit analysis are applied to value for money studies.
+The associated evaluation methods of cost-effectiveness analysis and multicriteria analysis are also examined.